youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 - Dropout (0.4) to prevent overfitting, particularly important given our imbalanced dataset
 - Sigmoid activation in the output layer to enable multi-label classification

-We chose a binary cross-entropy loss function since each output represents a binary classification problem (presence or absence of a specific failure type).
-The Adam optimizer was selected for its adaptive learning rate capabilities, making it well-suited for problems with noisy or sparse gradients.
+We selected binary cross-entropy as the loss function since each output represents a binary classification (failure or no failure).
+The Adam optimizer was chosen due to its adaptive learning rate, suitable for datasets with noisy or sparse gradients.

-#### Training Approach
+Training Method

-We implemented early stopping with a patience of 15 epochs to prevent overfitting while ensuring the model had sufficient time to learn.
-The batch size of 64 was chosen as a compromise between training speed and gradient accuracy.
+We applied early stopping with a patience of 15 epochs.
+This reduced overfitting while allowing sufficient training.
+We used a batch size of 64 to balance training speed with accuracy.

-During training, we monitored both training and validation metrics to assess model performance and identify overfitting.
-This monitoring is particularly critical when working with imbalanced datasets, as high accuracy can be misleading if the model simply predicts the majority class.
+We tracked metrics for training and validation to detect overfitting.
+Monitoring is crucial for imbalanced data, as high accuracy alone might reflect biased predictions towards the majority class.

 ### 2.3 Enhanced Model Development (With Balancing)